Hodginson/SWEN422-Corona-Virus-Visualisation/Personas/JohnParker(Journalist).md

 - John is not good at anything mathematical and doesn't like to do any sums or calculations in his head

 ### Motivations:
-- John wants to use a COVID-19 information visualiser to quickly and easily see the trends in historial covid data in his country (Canada)
+- John wants to use a COVID-19 information visualiser to quickly and easily see the trends in historical covid data in his country (Canada)
-- John would like to compare various statistics over mutiple countries and regions such that he can write his news articles
+- John would like to compare various statistics over multiple countries and regions such that he can write his news articles

 ### Computer Self-Efficacy:
-- John has enough computer knowledge to be able to use microsoft office software and web browsers but not much more
+- John has enough computer knowledge to be able to use Microsoft office software and web browsers but not much more
 - He is able to install new software and manually look through data files and CSVs, however, it takes him a long time and he often struggles

 ### Information Processing Style: